Shriyash1234/Yearbook-23/README.md

 Technologies used:
 1. React.js, and its libararies for frontend

-3.Nodejs:Express for the backend
+2. Nodejs:Express for the backend

-4.Database:MongoDB,Json data
+3. Database:MongoDB,Json data

 Hosted using cpanel at: https://students.iitgn.ac.in/yearbook/2023 Backend is hosted on render.